WittrupLab/CytosolQuant/README.md

 # Acknowledgement

-This work was carried out in the lab of Anders Wittrup and Jonas Wallin, Lund University, and supported by funding from the Swedish Society for Medical Research (SSMF).
+This work was carried out in the labs of Anders Wittrup and Jonas Wallin, Lund University, and supported by funding from the Swedish Society for Medical Research (SSMF).

 # Licence